List of Friday the 13th characters: Alice Hardy

 Alice Hardy is one of the camp counselors hired by Steve Christy to reopen and work at Camp Crystal Lake.
 In the film, the counselors are murdered until she is eventually left alone as the only survivor, and is discovered by Pamela Voorhees.
 Mrs. Voorhees explains to Alice how her son Jason drowned at the camp several years ago, and reveals herself to be the killer.
 After a long chase and a brief struggle, Alice is finally able to decapitate Mrs. Voorhees with a machete before passing out in a canoe on the lake.
 There, she suffers a nightmare in which Jason's decayed corpse drags her underwater.
 The police arrive and take Alice to the hospital.
 When she tells them her story, they explain that they did not find a boy, to which she replies "Then he's still there..."
-Alice makes a brief reappearance in the opening scene of Friday the 13th Part 2, where she is stabbed in the temple in her apartment by an adult Jason Voorhees, who evidently survived his childhood drowning and had tracked her down.
+Alice makes a brief reappearance in the opening scene of Friday the 13th Part 2, where she is stabbed in the temple with an ice pick in her apartment by an adult Jason Voorhees, who evidently survived his childhood drowning and had tracked her down.
 Later in the movie, Paul explains how Alice went missing and blood was found in her apartment.
 Her decomposed body is later seen in Jason's shack.
 Alice also appears in a flashback in Friday the 13th: The Final Chapter.